prrao87/kuzudb-study/README.md

 8 | 3.2203 | 0.0086 | 374.45
 9 | 3.8970 | 0.0955 | 40.81

-> 🔥 The n-hop path-finding queries (8 and 9) show the biggest speedup over Neo4j, due to core innovations in Kùzu's query engine.
+> 🔥 The n-hop path-finding queries (8 and 9) show the biggest speedup over Neo4j, due to core innovations in Kuzu's query engine.

 ### Ideas for future work

 #### Scale up the dataset

-You can attempt to generate a much larger artificial dataset of ~100M nodes and ~2.5B edges, and see how the performance of Kùzu and Neo4j compare, if you're interested.
+You can attempt to generate a much larger artificial dataset of ~100M nodes and ~2.5B edges, and see how the performance of Kuzu and Neo4j compare, if you're interested.

 ```sh
 # Generate data with 100M persons and ~2.5B edges (takes a long time in Python!)